About the Play Therapy Online Training Academy and the Presenters:

 - Audio presentations with Jewel Janan, the Director of the Play Therapy Online Training Academy from Australia

 - From America: Audio presentations with Dr Jodi Mullen, an interview with Dr Jeff Cochran and Nancy Cochran, and we also have Dr Garry Landreth's excellent video material incorporated into our training.
+We also are delighted to have Dr Bill Nordling offering Clinical Supervision and presenting inspiring Play Therapy webinars in 2022.

 The Play Therapy Online Training Academy is also supported by: